openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: false

   ..
-Warning:: Domain decomposition must be run in a MPI parallel mode.
-The
+Warning:: Domain decomposition must be run in a MPI parallel mode (OpenMP/threads
-               number of parallel processor must be equal or greater than the number of domains.
-Domain decomposition is not implemented in conjunction with OpenMP.
+               parallel is available).
+The number of parallel processors must be equal or greater than the number of domains.

 Here is an example of a domain decomposition input: